-If, like me, you look out the window most mornings and consider how beautiful it would be to go for a ride.
 If you get excited every time you see a road cyclist flash by and then feel sad that it's not you.
 If you consider, only for a second, as you fly down a mountain at 45mph if you were to fall off – would you still have your teeth?
 Or get butterflies, a mixture of excitement and dread, when you know you'll soon be experiencing pain, cycling up hills for many miles?
 Then this series by Michael Blann is just for you.

 The photographer grew up cycling around the South Downs, dreaming of the Tour de France and the mythical climbs of the Alps and Pyrenees.
 After a stint racing in Australia in his late teens, he returned to England to take up a place at Kingston University, where he graduated with a degree in Illustration and Printmaking.
 From there he worked as a studio manager at a design agency but it soon became apparent that his real passion lay in photography.